ryantroyford/ryantroyford.com/_posts/2014-05-01-fitz-tantrums.md

 splash: /img/projects/fitz-tantrums/fitz-cutout.png
 ---

-i was thrilled to be asked to design & print a poster for a Lollapalooza aftershow featuring Fitz & the Tantrums. because i'm a total square, i had never heard their music, but after listening i knew i wanted to make something bright & vibrant but with a little of that grit that i love so much. i hand-drew all 3 layers to allow for all the minor imperfections and brush textures to show through.
+i was thrilled to be asked to design & print a poster for a Lollapalooza aftershow with Fitz & the Tantrums. i wanted to make something bright & vibrant, but with a little of that grit that i love so much. i hand-drew every layer and let the imperfections keep it interesting.

 printed on French Speckletone Madero Beach, 19x15, edition of 100-ish. coordinated by the wonderful Dan Polyak.